alexanderguzhva/milvus_gcc15_conan1/README.md

-# building Milvus with GCC-15 using conan 1
+# building Milvus with GCC-15 / Clang-21 using conan 1

 **TLDR**: compile milvus with GCC-15 on Ubuntu 22.04 on x86, upgrade some packages (including `OpenSSL`), don't care about old compilers

+See the bottom of the document for minor clang-related changes (see `Step 15` section down there) before starting.

 Milvus commit: `9228ed7b8f2bc4a39c10f9a73cd605f5cd9414a6` (the most recent commit `b38013352dada7bb1c156ae66669f3e7f8274123` won't compile because of some missing references)